galthaus/ceph/README.md

-# Ceph Barclamp for Crowbar 2.0 #
+# Ceph Barclamp for OpenCrowbar #

-The first workload for Crowbar 2.0 is Ceph, a fully distributed block store, object store, and POSIX filesystem.
+The Ceph workload for OopenCrowbar is a fully distributed block store, object store, and POSIX filesystem.
 Ceph is designed to have no single points of failure, and uses a unique algorithim called CRUSH to manage data placement in the storage cluster.